obihughes/omega-planner/README.md

 - **Modal Management**: Added dedicated `useModalManager` hook to centralize modal state and functions
 - **Documentation**: Added JSDoc comments and README files across the codebase
 - **Improved Type Safety**: Enhanced TypeScript type definitions and interfaces

+### New: Meals Page
+- Added weekly Meal Planner at `/meals` with a 7-column grid and Breakfast/Lunch/Dinner slots.
+- Navigation link "Meals" added to the sidebar.

 ## Troubleshooting